How to Become a Dog Groomer

 Job Outlook

-In addition, there is a projected 66,200 new job openings expected each year.
+In addition, there are a projected 47,600 new job openings expected each year.

-However, many of these job openings, as the website suggests, are largely due to the fact that many current employees are being promoted to new positions, or retire out of their current position.
+However, many of these job openings, as the website suggests, are largely because many current employees are being promoted to new positions, or retire out of their current positions.

-The increase in annual jobs is partly also due to the fact that many more households now have pets.
+The increase in annual jobs is partly also because many more households now have pets.

 This increase in demand is partly due to social media and the rise of famous dog groomers, such as Katy Perry’s dog groomer, Jess Rona, who have been glamorizing this job.